BlankParenthesis/PxlsNetworking/core.md

 Core Specification
 ==================

+## Preamble
+This specification defines the mechanisms and layouts to implement communication between a server and clients for an [r/place](https://reddit.com/r/place)-like application.

+Doing so requires some base understanding of common objects and systems.
+This section provides basic definitions which are used throughout the rest of these documents.

+### Timestamps
-All timestamps are Unix time unless specified otherwise.
+All timestamps are [Unix time](https://en.wikipedia.org/wiki/Unix_time) in seconds unless specified otherwise.
 They should be treated as the number type in practice but are represented clearly as "Timestamp" here.

+### Endpoint Overwriting
 A number of core protocol extensions exist.
 Within these extensions, endpoints declared either here or in other extensions may be re-declared.
 These **duplicate response type definitions should be treated as the union of implemented definitions**.
 This allows extensions to add new fields to responses in a flexible way.

+### References
 To be as RESTful as possible, objects have a canonical address which can be used to refer to them.
 When an object is returned elsewhere, a Reference to it will be returned instead.
 A Reference for an object T can be described with the following type: